jadecobra/python_tdd_exercises/TDD_CALCULATOR.md

     >       return x / y
     E       ZeroDivisionError: division by zero
     ```
-- we add `ZeroDivisionError` to the list of exceptions encountered
+- add `ZeroDivisionError` to the list of exceptions encountered
     ```python
     # Exceptions Encountered
     # AssertionError